 Our experienced construction accident lawyers can help prevent you from suffering these financial losses.
 New York law allows you to recover for the injuries that you have suffered in various ways according to the specific circumstances of your construction accident.
 Your recovery could include compensation for your medical expenses, lost income, and any lasting disability.
 Additionally, if a third party was involved in causing your injury, then you may also be able to recover for pain and suffering and other damages.

 To learn more, please read our free publication, Hurt in a Construction Accident?
-You’re Not Alone, and call us directly at 212.465.8840 to schedule a free initial consultation with an experienced New York construction injury lawyer.
+You’re Not Alone, call us directly at 212.465.8840 or contact us online to schedule a free initial consultation with an experienced New York construction injury lawyer.